Instruction-Guided Lesion Segmentation for Chest X-rays with Automatically Generated Large-Scale Dataset: Introduction

 \item Applying our framework to MIMIC-CXR, we construct \dataset, the first dataset for instruction-guided lesion segmentation (ILS) in CXRs.
 The resulting dataset is further validated by medical experts, confirming its high quality and the reliability of the construction process.

 \item To validate the utility of MIMIC-ILS, we introduce \model, the first VLM designed for ILS in CXRs.
 Trained on our million-scale dataset, \model interprets user instructions across diverse lesion types and locations, producing accurate lesion masks and descriptive outputs.
-As existing general and medical VLMs significantly struggle with this task, we will publicly release our dataset and model to support advances in fine-grained CXR lesion grounding.
+These results demonstrate the value of our dataset and model in advancing fine-grained lesion grounding for CXR analysis.

 \end{itemize}